-- 14. The Board of Directors approves a director selection policy that: - a) Is specific and verifiable. - b) Ensures that proposes appointments and re-elections are based on a preliminary analysis of the Board's needs. - c) Promotes the diversity of knowledge, experience and gender.
+- 14. The Board of Directors should adopt a policy aimed at encouraging a suitable composition for the Board of Directors and it should: - a) Is specific and verifiable. - b) ensure that proposed appointments and re-elections are based on a preliminary analysis of the powers required by the Board of Directors; and - c) promote the diversity of knowledge, experience, age and gender.
+For these purposes, measures that encourage the company to have a significant number of female senior managers are considered to be conducive to gender diversity.

-The result of the preliminary analysis of the Board's needs is included in the explanatory report issued by the Appointments Committee that is published when the General Shareholders Meeting is called and to which the ratification, appointment or re-election of each director is submitted.
+The result of the preliminary analysis of powers required by the Board of Directors is included in the explanatory report issued by the Appointments Committee that is published when the General Shareholders Meeting is called and to which the ratification, appointment or re-election of each director is submitted.